 Early Help (support for families)

-We provide services for families to help them to do well, stay safe and resolve problems at the earliest possible opportunity, before they become more serious.
-You can access these services locally at a time and place that suits you.
+We provide services that can be accessed locally at a time and place that suits families to help them to do well, stay safe and resolve problems at the earliest possible opportunity, before they become more serious.

-We provide a range of services to meet the educational, social and emotional needs of children, young people and families in Kent.
+We provide a range of services to meet the educational, social and emotional needs of children, young people and families in Kent through our partner organisations.

 For example, we can offer support if:

 - you are worried about your child's behaviour

 - you are worried about your family finances

 - your child is struggling to cope with bereavement

 - your child is being bullied